openresty/lua-nginx-module/README.markdown

  ./configure --with-ld-opt="/path/to/foo.o /path/to/bar.o" ...
 ```

-If you have just too many `.o` files, then it might not be feasible to name them all in a single command.
+If you have too many `.o` files, then it might not be feasible to name them all in a single command.
 In this case, you can build a static library (or archive) for your `.o` files, as in

 ```bash